VirtualFlyBrain/VFB2/content/en/docs/Data/EM/_index.md

 ---

 Virtual Fly Brain brings together data from multiple [electron microscopy (EM) resources](/docs/resources/), providing access to high-resolution neuroanatomical datasets.
 These datasets include complete EM volumes of Drosophila brains and ventral nerve cords, neuron reconstructions, connectivity information and neurotransmitter predictions.
-Each connectome is also accompanied by a set of neuropil (and tract/nerve) regions of interest — see [Neuropil Regions](/docs/data/em/neuropil-regions/) for these region sets and their sources.
+Each connectome is also accompanied by a set of neuropil (and tract/nerve) regions of interest — see [Neuropil Regions](/docs/data/em/neuropil-regions/) for these region sets and their sources, and [Region Connectivity](/docs/data/em/region-connectivity/) for each neuron's synapse tallies per region.
 Data can be visualised using the web browser or accessed programmatically via [APIs](/docs/apis/).

 ## Comparison Table of Integrated Datasets